 The 6 Pillars of Resilience represent the key evidence-based qualities of creating powerful Resilience.
 They’re the backbone of our world-class resilience programmes and embody behaviour-change concepts and techniques including Neuro-Linguistic-Programming (NLP), EQ (Emotional Intelligence) and Positive Psychology frameworks.
+Please note that regardless of whether you learn a 5 Pillars of resilience or 6 Pillars model - there is no definitive resilience framework, merely different perceptions of how best to address stress-management.

 |1.
 Satisfaction with Lifestyle||